1. Take a photo of your fireplace using your phone, tablet, or digital camera.

 4. One of our friendly customer service team members will get back to you within 1 business day with your quick custom quote!
 Follow This Link For A Custom Quote

 A prefab or zero clearance fireplace glass door is designed to fit fireplaces that were made in a factory.
 This means that the fireplace will be built with metal on the outside as well as the inside all around the firebox.
 These types of factory fireplaces will also use a metal chimney or flue liner instead of traditional brick or stone.
-In short, the will not fit traditional masonry fireplaces.
-This is because the mounting, venting and safety systems used in these doors are designed only for use in zero clearance fireplaces.
-Installing them in traditional fireplaces will not only function poorly but will be a safety hazard as well.
+So it is important to note that prefabricated fireplace doors cannot fit into the traditional masonry fireplaces.
+This is because the mounting, venting, and safety systems used in these doors are specifically designed to be used only in zero clearance fireplaces.
+Installing prefab fireplace doors in conventional fireplaces will not just operate poorly but could also pose a safety threat.

-Please note that, while the dimensions of the doors selected for the above manufacturers are approximate, they may not be accurate (such as in the event that your replacement doors were custom-made or the manufacturer did not update model numbers).
+The dimensions of the doors stated for the above manufacturers are approximate and may not be accurate.
+So it is recommended that you always submit your measurements for a correct fit, especially if your replacement doors were custom-made or the manufacturer did not update the model number.
 We ask that you always submit your measurements for a correct fit!

 In most cases, you do not need to be a contractor to install a zero clearance fireplace door onto an existing factory fireplace.
-The door mounting systems we use are designed to be very easy to use, with minimal drilling or cutting.
-You may need to do some frame adjustments according to the installation manual in order to "square up" the fireplace door.
-Some large or heavy fireplace doors may require the help of another person when installing the door or adjusting the frame to be square.
+The door mounting systems we have are extremely easy to use, with minimal drilling or cutting.
+You may just need to make some frame adjustments as per the installation manual to "square up" the fireplace door.
+Furthermore, some heavy or large fireplace doors may also require another person's help during installation or when adjusting the frame to be square.

-It is essential that you get the right doors for your fireplace.
-We cannot stress enough that installing non-approved equipment on your heating appliance can cause damage to your home and injuries to you or your loved ones.
-Not all doors are made for prefabricated fireplaces, which require an air exchange between the inner firebox and outer cabinet.
-However, the models that we offer here on Fireplace Doors Online are designed with adequate ventilation for your protection and enjoyment.
+You must get the right doors for your fireplace.
+We cannot emphasize enough on the fact that installing non-approved equipment on your heating appliance may cause damage to your home and can injure you or your loved ones.
+Not all doors are designed for prefabricated fireplaces that usually require an air exchange between the inner firebox and outer cabinet.
+However, here at Fireplace Doors Online, the models we offer are designed with adequate ventilation for your complete protection and enjoyment.

-Browse through our vast collection of gorgeous, zero clearance fireplace doors and choose the best one for you.
+Browse through our vast collection of stunning zero clearance fireplace doors and choose the best one according to your requirements.